jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5c.md

 {{< s v="108" >}}  The general rules which distribute prosperity and adversity are perfectly suited to mankind's situation.

 Yet they are not suited to some of our natural feelings.

-We naturally love some virtues so much that we want to give them honours.
+We naturally love some virtues so much, such as magnanimity, generosity, and justice, that we want to give them honours.

-On the contrary, we detest some vices so much that we want to give them every disgrace.
-Magnanimity, generosity, and justice, command so much admiration.
+, command so much admiration.

 We want to see them crowned with wealth, power, and honours.

 Those rewards are the natural consequences of prudence, industry, and application.

 Prudence, industry, and application are separable from wealth, power, and honours.

+On the contrary, we detest some vices so much that we want to give them every disgrace.

 On the other hand, fraud, falsehood, brutality, and violence excite such scorn and abhorrence.

 Our indignation against them increases whenever we see them gain advantages that come from diligence and industry.